Foreign Cattle Market: Adoption of refrigeration

 That animals had to be slaughtered within a few days of landing, posed a challenge.
-Their meat would not keep — especially in hot weather — and had to be sent to market quickly, even at sacrificial prices if that market should happen to be glutted.
+Their meat would not keep — especially in hot weather — and had to be sold quickly, even at sacrificial prices if the market should happen to be over-supplied.
 Domestic farmers could avoid the loss by keeping their cattle back.
 It was not an option for foreign cattle traders, and it made their business risky.

 Accordingly, the City decided freshly killed meat should be chilled; the first plant was inaugurated in July 1889.
 A refrigeration machine, made by Alfred Seale Haslam of Derby, drove dry, very cold air through a series of chilling rooms.
 Carcases on hooks were conveyed to these rooms directly from the slaughterhouses on overhead rails.
 Each room could hold 125 sides of beef.
 In less than 24 hours the warm carcases were chilled to slightly above freezing point.
 The dryness of the air removed surface moisture.

 It is now known that, not only the chilling, but the drying of meat surfaces inhibits the growth of micro-organisms (though excessive drying does reduce yields and make for an unsightly product).